 Sponsors help make our events possible.
-Thank you to Paso Del Norte Community Foundation, Paso Del Norte Health Foundation, Paso del Norte Center at the Meadows Mental Health Policy Institute, Raise Your Hand Texas, El Paso Community College and Law Office of Carlos Eduardo Cardenas P.C. for supporting this event and the University of Texas at El Paso for hosting this event.
+Thank you to Paso Del Norte Community Foundation, Paso Del Norte Health Foundation, Paso del Norte Center at the Meadows Mental Health Policy Institute, Raise Your Hand Texas, El Paso Community College, El Paso Electric and Law Office of Carlos Eduardo Cardenas, P.C. for supporting this event and the University of Texas at El Paso for hosting this event.
 Media support is provided by KTSM, KTEP and El Paso Times.

 Tribune events are also supported through contributions from our founding investors and members.
 Though donors and corporate sponsors underwrite Texas Tribune events, they play no role in determining the content, panelists or line of questioning.

 Join us Sept.
 22-24 in person in downtown Austin for The Texas Tribune Festival and experience 100+ conversation events featuring big names you know and others you should from the worlds of politics, public policy, the media and tech — all curated by The Texas Tribune’s award-winning journalists.
 Buy tickets.

 Your New Year’s resolution list isn’t complete without …